bramtennet/prognoses_monitoring_reports_code/README.md

 Alternatively you can run `main_script.py` for an example report for dummy data.

+# License
+This project is licensed under the Apache License 2.0 - see [LICENSE](LICENSE) for details.

 ## Contributing

 Please read [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.